MistyCommunity/Documentation/src/content/net-sdk/mistyrobotics-common/data.md

 ## INativeRobotSkill

 Configuration attributes and other details for a .NET skill.
+Your skill sends this information to Misty when the robot loads the skill.

+### INativeRobotSkill Properties

 * `AllowedCleanupTimeInMs` (uint) - The amount of time (in milliseconds) given to perform cleanup tasks when a skill is cancelled or times out.
 When a skill ends, the system cannot restart that skill until after this time has elapsed.
 Default is 2000.
 Maximum is 10000.